-More tips and skills can be found on our hints and tips page on our website here.
-If you’d like Word training you can attend one of our Word courses that we have 3 levels of; Basic, Intermediate or Advanced.
+Happy selecting!
+More tips and skills can be found on our hints and tips page on our website here or by attending one of our Word courses that we have 3 levels of; Basic, Intermediate or Advanced.

 You can also see our website here for more details.